dvidelabs/flatcc/README.md

     cd build\MSVC
     ctest

-Note that some tests have been disabled in:
+Note that the monster example is disabled for MSVC 2010.

-    `test\CMakeLists.txt`

-The disabled tests are not working on Windows.
-These affect custom emitters and JSON printers and parsers, not ordinary FlatBuffer usage.

 Be aware that tests copy and generate certain files which are not automatically cleaned by Visual Studio.
 Close the solution and wipe the `MSVC` directory, and start over to get a guaranteed clean build.

-Please also observe that the file `.gitattributes` is used to prevent certain files from getting Windows line endings.
+Please also observe that the file `.gitattributes` is used to prevent certain files from getting CRLF line endings.
 Using another source control systems might break tests, notably `test/flatc_compat/monsterdata_test.golden`.